Technology is about people.

 Big Data Clusters are the future of SQL Server.
 I know, it’s complex.
 But this type of cutting-edge technology is how DBAs and data professionals in our field stay relevant, and I’m here to help with that.

-When I’m not helping clients or the SQL Server community, I’m spending time with my wife and our three kids in our home in Virginia.
+When I’m not working, I’m spending time with my wife and our three kids at home in Virginia.